pawelgalazka/tasksfile/README.md

 reconfiguring it becomes time consuming.

-Npm scripts are simple but they get out of hand pretty quickly if we need more complex process which make them quite hard to read.
+Npm scripts are simple but they get out of hand pretty quickly if we need more complex process which make them quite hard to read and manage.

 Makefiles are simple, better for more complex processes but they depend on bash scripting.
 Within `runfile` you can use